 Skip to contents

-For each route, returns the number of departures aggregated per hour.
+For each route, returns the number of departures aggregated per hour and direction.

 Usage